American Pika: Profile and Information

 Diet

 The American Pika is a herbivorous generalist.
-It consumes a wide range of green plants, including various sedges, grasses, thistles, and fireweed.
+It consumes various green plants, including sedges, grasses, thistles, and fireweed.

-While a pika can satisfy its water demand from the vegetation consumed, if it is available in its area, it drinks water.
+While a pika can satisfy its water demand from the vegetation consumed, it drinks water if available in its area.

-Pikas have two distinct foraging methods; they eat food directly (feeding), or they store food in hay piles to be used in the winter (haying) for a food source.
+Pikas have two distinct foraging methods; they eat food directly (feeding) or store food in hay piles to be used in the winter (haying) as a food source.

-Pikas have higher energy needs than other montane mammals because they do not hibernate.
+Pikas have higher energy needs than montane mammals because they do not hibernate.

-They also make 13 trips per hour which make up to over 100 trips a day to gather vegetation while haying.
-The timing of haying tends to correspond to the amount of precipitation from the previous winter.
+They also make 13 trips per hour, up to over 100 daily trips to gather vegetation while haying.
+The timing of haying tends to correspond to the precipitation from the previous winter.

 Haying starts in areas at lower elevations until the snow at high altitudes melts; haying continues at higher elevations after it stops at lower elevations.